Besmillah-Azimi/weather-app/README.md

 - Replace `API_KEY` with a secure env variable and avoid committing keys.
 - Swap or add icons located in `/public/icons/weather`.
 - Extend the `WeatherReducer` to support additional weather animations or logic.

+## Support

+- Having trouble?
+Open an issue on GitHub or reach the owner via the repository contact details.

 ## Contributing